 For a person whose mind is concentrated, it is not necessary to think ‘may I know and see things as they really are’.
 It is the nature of things that a person whose mind is concentrated knows and sees things as they really are.

 We are proud of all the posts on our Blog, but the posts below are currently the most popular with our readers.
 If you have any questions about anything you read you can always contact us.

-16 Recommended Books on Buddhism and Meditationthe Editors
+The 16 Best Books on Buddhism & Meditationthe Editors